lucagem/node-red-contrib-iiot-opcua/README.md

 # node-red-contrib-iiot-opcua-gem

-**Enhanced Industrial IoT OPC UA toolbox for Node-RED with array support and dynamic enable/disable features - GEM edition**
+**Enhanced Industrial IoT OPC UA toolbox for Node-RED with extended array handling and dynamic enable/disable features – GEM Edition**

-Based on the excellent [node-red-contrib-iiot-opcua](https://github.com/BiancoRoyal/node-red-contrib-iiot-opcua) by Klaus Landsdorf, this enhanced version adds powerful new capabilities for industrial automation scenarios.
+This package builds upon the excellent [node-red-contrib-iiot-opcua](https://github.com/BiancoRoyal/node-red-contrib-iiot-opcua) by Klaus Landsdorf.
+The GEM edition introduces additional features designed for modern industrial automation scenarios.

+---

 ## 🆕 New Features (GEM Edition)

-### 🔧 Dynamic Enable/Disable System
+### 🔧 Dynamic Enable/Disable
-Control OPC-UA nodes dynamically through environment variables or static values:

-- **Global Control**: Set `IIOT_OPCUA_ENABLE=false` to disable all nodes
-- **Per-Node Control**: Individual Dynamic Enable field in Connector configuration
+The **OPCUA-IIoT-Connector** now provides a **Dynamic Enable** field, located directly below the **Name** field.

+This feature allows you to disable nodes using either a **fixed value** or a **dynamic value** sourced from an environment variable.

+- Leave the field **empty** to preserve the default **Enabled** status (all nodes active).
-- **Flexible Values**: Supports `true/false`, `1/0`, `on/off`, `yes/no`, and custom environment variables like `${MY_OPCUA_ENABLE}`
+- Use **Flexible Values** such as `true/false`, `1/0`, `on/off`, `yes/no`, or environment variables like `${OPCUA_ENABLE}`.

-- **Runtime Control**: Enable/disable nodes without code changes
+---

-### 📊 Enhanced Array Support
+### 📊 Extended Array Support
-Extended support for OPC-UA array data types:
+Full support for multiple OPC UA array data types, with improved handling and type safety:

-- **Multiple Array Types**: Support for various array configurations
+- **Broader Array Coverage**: Support for UInt16, UInt32, UInt64, Float, Double, Int16, Int32, Int64, Boolean, String, SByte
-- **Improved Data Handling**: Better parsing and processing of array values
-- **Type Safety**: Enhanced TypeScript definitions for array operations
+- **Improved Parsing & Processing**: Reliable array read/write operations
+- **TypeScript Definitions**: Stronger typing for development consistency

+---

 ## 📦 Installation